 Ferdinand in The Tempest, Act 1 Scene 2

 Is it coincidence that a building adorned with pedophile sculptures should be found to house a nest of pedophiles?

-That’s a difficult question, and we have to leave it hanging.
+That’s a difficult question.
 First —are these ‘pedophile sculptures’?
 Or merely sculptures carved by a pedophile?
-Do they have a pedophile subtext, or are we imagining it based on what the sculptor confided to his diaries?
-An analysis of these works is required before we can say so; can we establish that they contain a perverse sexual display as well as a more explicit allegory of broadcasting?
+Do they have a pedophilic subtext, or are we imagining it based on what the sculptor confided to his diaries?
+An analysis of the works is required before we can say so; can we establish that they contain a perverse sexual display as well as a more explicit allegory of broadcasting?

 Behind its spectacular effects lies an intriguing allegorical structure of ideas, and although it is not one of Shakespeare’s most famous plays it has influenced many other writers, provoking literary allusions and variations as diverse as W H Auden’s Caliban on Setebos, T S Eliot’s The Wasteland, Sylvia Plath’s Ariel, John Fowles’ novels The Collector and The Magus, and of course Aldous Huxley’s Brave New World — as well as numerous film-makers and artists.

 The Tempest tells the story of Prospero, an exiled ruler who transforms himself into a powerful mage in order to regain his kingdom.
 With him, stranded on a deserted island, is his young daughter Miranda, who in Act V utters the words lifted by Huxley for the title of his satirical dystopia: ‘O brave, new world, that hath such people in it!’
 Prospero’s only other company is a semi-human monster — Caliban — whom he found on the island, and Ariel, a daemon or elemental spirit whom he released from imprisonment inside a tree, in exchange for twelve years’ service.